 - Attract Insects – because they are made with wood in addition to concrete, termites and other insects are often attracted to this foundation.
 And insects can wreak havoc on a structure if left alone.

 - Easy To Get Wrong – pier foundations need to be built right.
 There isn’t any room for laziness because one crooked beam can affect the entire foundation.
 So it’s important everything is level and stable.

 Slab foundations are the most common and the oldest type of foundation still used.
 It consists of a concrete slab for the base with many forms of expanding it, depending on the type of flooring you use.

 Pros Of A Slab Foundation

-- Quick Installation – it usually only takes a day to pour a slab foundation and a day to check it afterward.
-The plumbing and such are laid beforehand so after that, the process is very quick and easy.
+- Quick Installation – it only takes a day to pour a slab foundation and a day to check it afterward.
+The plumbing and such are put in place beforehand so after that, the process is very quick and easy.

-- Energy-Efficient – slab foundations are usually the most energy-efficient out of all o the foundations.
-That’s because there isn’t any space underneath so the heat and cool air are trapped inside the house.
+- Energy-Efficient – slab foundations are the most energy-efficient out of all o the foundations.
+That’s because there isn’t any space underneath so the heat and cool air are inside the house.